E-MTB Buying Guide

 Newcomers to the sport can also benefit from riding an E-MTB with fitter friends showing you the ropes.
 If age and treachery have got the better of your mountain biking days, an E-MTB can add more fun to your wearying legs.
-On a related note, returning from injury is always easier if there’s a helping hand.
+Those returning from injury will find it easier with a bit of pedal assistance.
 An e-bike motor will ensure you still keep up with your friends and family, just like the good old days!

 What types of E-MTBs are there?

-Similar to their non-electric counterparts, e-MTBs come in similar setups depending on their intended use.
+Similar to their regular bikes, e-MTBs come in similar setups depending on their intended use.
 At Canyon, we have electric MTBs that cover the whole spectrum of riding, so there’s something for everyone.
-We’ll dive into the details of each of our models in just a bit, but all you need to know now is that there are hardtail electric mtbs and full-suspension electric mtbs.

 Hardtail E-MTB or full-suspension E-MTB?